What you can learn by observing Nature

 Just as well as years later a new urbanization was built on the slope of the mountain, As in those times the laws on wastewater were not severe it was led into the brook and all life died, the water started smelling bad and formed like dirty foam.

-Over the years I observed the turtles grow, and as the pond is cleaned in January, I always know how many there are.
+Over the years I observed the turtles grow, and as we clean the pond in January, I always know how many there are.
 Years later, while cleaning the surrounding grounds, close to the fence, my gardener found a nest with 6 baby turtles which, after seeing they were ok, were introduced to the pond.

 Something else which happened years ago was absolutely sweet.
 A wild mother duck had her nest in the neighboring plot, and when the eggs hatched, she took her children swimming.
 Many afternoons I was able to observe this from a distance.
 Then after some weeks, the whole family went away, babies must have been grown up enough to start taking flying lessons.